-On 1 November 2020, important amendments to the Law on Competition will come into force, which will further increase the need for businesses to prevent infringements of competition law.
+On 1 November 2020, important amendments to the Competition Law (‘the Law’) came into force in Lithuania, further increasing the need for businesses to prevent infringements.

 Joint liability of group companies for competition law infringements

-Companies in the same corporate group as an infringing company (e.g. parent companies) could be found jointly and severally liable for an infringement.
-Joint liability could apply solely because companies belong to the same corporate group – it is not necessary to prove that the other companies knew about the infringement, encouraged it, and so on.
+Companies in the same corporate group as an infringing company (eg parent companies) could be found jointly and severally liable for an infringement.
+Joint liability could apply solely because companies belong to the same corporate group – it is not necessary to prove that the other companies knew about the infringement or encouraged certain actions.

-The amendments to the Law related to the application of joint and several liability are also intended to avoid situations where companies escape fines by transferring their activities to other companies or through corporate restructuring.
+The amendments are also intended to avoid situations where companies escape fines by transferring their activities to other companies or through corporate restructuring.

 The maximum fine for an infringement in Lithuania will be capped at 10% of worldwide turnover